-Health Canada strictly regulates the packaging and labelling requirements for legal recreational cannabis products — which means Licensed Producers are required to share a lot of information about their products directly on the container.
+Health Canada strictly regulates the packaging and labelling requirements for legal recreational cannabis products — which means Licensed Producers are required to share a lot of information about their products directly on the packaging.

-The class, cannabis species and cultivar
+Cannabis species and cultivar

 The label may also tell you which of the three main cannabis species (indica, sativa and hybrid, each with its own unique characteristics) is used in the product.
 Some cannabis labels may indicate the specific cultivar name the Licensed Producer has given the plant used.

-The packaged-on and expiry dates
+Packaging and expiry dates

 Some edibles, however, must list a durable life date (also known as the “best before”) if the quality of the product will degrade within 90 days of manufacturing.
 This doesn’t mean the product expires or is unsafe to consume after the date, but its potency, flavour, texture or freshness may have diminished.
 Note that for all edibles, once the package is opened, the product’s shelf life will change.

-The total weight or volume
+Total weight or volume

-You’ll also see a message highlighted in yellow that carries a health warning about the potential health risks and effects of using cannabis, as well as the statement “Keep out of reach of children” in uppercase letters.
+You’ll also see a message highlighted in yellow that carries a warning about the potential health risks and effects of using cannabis, as well as the statement “Keep out of reach of children” in uppercase letters.